filip-michalsky/SalesGPT/README.md

 `pip install -r requirements.txt`

-Create `.env` file and put your Open AI Key there by specifying a line:
+Create `.env` file and put your API keys there by specifying a line, for instance:

 `OPENAI_API_KEY=sk-xxx`